adilmajid/privacy-for-the-paranoid/README.md

 * [ ] Install a VPN
 * [ ] Install a content blocker to prevent you from being tracked by advertisers

+### SIM Swap Attack Protection
+A SIM swap attack is when a hacker calls your cell provider and convinced them to transfer your phone number to them.
+They then use your number to gain access to your other accounts.
+[More Info](https://www.wired.com/story/sim-swap-attack-defend-phone/?mbid=BottomRelatedStories_Sections_1)
+* [ ] Set a pin on your SIM
+* [ ] Don't use SMS for two-factor authentication.
+Use Google Authenticator, Authy, or a USB-key instead.

 ### Computers
 * [ ] Keep your OS and apps updated